Fundamental quantum limits for detecting ultrahigh frequency gravitational waves: Acknowledgements

 \section{Acknowledgements}

 X. G. and H. M. would like to acknowledge the support from the National Key R\&D Program of China under the project 'Gravitational Wave Detection' (Grant No.: 2023YFC2205800) and the support from the Frontier Science Center for Quantum Information.
 ZWW is supported in part by the National Natural Science Foundation of China (Grant No.~12475105).
+H.~Y. is supported by the Natural Science Foundation of China (Grant 12573048).
 YLZ was partially supported by National Natural Science Foundation of China (NSFC) under Grant Nos.
-12205064, 12347103, and Zhejiang Provincial Natural Science Foundation of China under Grant No. LDQ24A050002.
+12535007, 12547104, and Zhejiang Provincial Natural Science Foundation of China under Grant No. LDQ24A050002.
 ZWW and YLZ give special thanks to Z.Z.
 Xing for hospitality in IHEP where the initial collaboration was facilitated.